Equivalence Principle in Chameleon Models: Acknowledgements

 We would like to thank P. Brax, J. Khoury, A. Upadhye and B. Elder for very valuable private communications that helped us improve this manuscript.
-L.K. and S.L. are supported by PIP 11220120100504 CONICET and grant G119 UNLP.
+We are very grateful to J. Sakstein and C. Burrage for providing us a modification of their plot in~\cite{Burrage16} which allowed us to compare our bounds with others found in the literature.
+The authors acknowledge the use of the supercluster Mitzli at UNAM for doing numerical calculations and thank the people of DGSCA-UNAM for computational and technical support.
+The authors thank Carolina Negrelli for help with the numerical calculations.
+L.K. and S.L. are supported by CONICET grant PIP 11220120100504 and by the National Agency for the Promotion of Science and Technology (ANPCYT) of Argentina grant PICT-201-0081; and with H.V. by grant G140 from UNLP.
 M.S. is partially supported by UNAM-PAPIIT grant IN107113 and CONACYT grants CB-166656 and CB-239639.
-D.S. is supported in part by the CONACYT grant No. 101712. and by UNAM-PAPIIT grant IN107412.
+D.S. is supported in part by CONACYT No. 101712, and PAPIIT- UNAM No. IG100316 México, as well as sabbatical fellowships from PASPA-DGAPA-UNAM-México, and from Fulbright-Garcia Robles-COMEXUS.